1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Colleges, universities, nonprofits, government agencies, school districts, employers, and social service providers engaged in cross-sector partnerships focused on urban higher education.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Colleges, universities, nonprofits, government agencies, school districts, employers, and social service providers engaged in cross-sector partnerships focused on urban higher education.
+Confirm the full requirements in the official notice before applying.